Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 One of my dogs on the tail of a Wrightwood rodent’s scent

-Wrightwood is a local mountain town with one grocery store and one gas station.
-All neighbors know each other and you are sure to make friends with the grocery clerk during your stay.
+Wrightwood is a tiny little mountain town with one grocery store and one gas station.
+It’s one of those towns where all the neighbors know each other and you are sure to make friends with the grocery clerk during your stay.

 👉 Pro Tip: Village Grind is my favorite cafe in Wrightwood.
 They recently expanded the inside to accommodate more tables.
-It’s the perfect place to study or work remotely in Wrightwood.
+It’s the perfect place to study or work remotely.

 Mariposa

-One of the first towns ever established in early California history
+One of the first towns ever established in early California.

 Mariposa served as a Gold Rush town during its early days in 1850 and is a symbol of California’s history.
-Many downtown Mariposa buildings are original and can be dated back to the state’s beginning.
+Many buildings along the main drag are original and can be dated back to the town’s beginning.

-Mariposa is also the gateway town to one of the best National Parks in California, Yosemite National Park.
-The town now caters mostly to tourism and offers guests plenty of family-friendly activities year-round.
+Mariposa is also a gateway town to one of the best national parks in California, Yosemite National Park.
+The town now caters mostly to tourists and offers guests plenty of family-friendly activities year-round.

 Bishop